-$D_e$ values derived using early background subtraction (0.4 to 1.0 s; cf. Cunningham and Wallinga, 2010) are statistically consistent with those obtained using late background subtraction (2 $\sigma$ ).
+D_e values derived using early background subtraction (0.4 to 1.0 s; cf. Cunningham and Wallinga, 2010) are statistically consistent with those obtained using late background subtraction (2σ) .
 This indicates an unproblematic slow component.
-For

-230 De determination of Q and fQ, the first 0.4 s of the BSL signal were found appropriate as initial signal and a late background subtraction using the last 40 s was applied.
-An example of an extended dose response curve is shown for one aliquot Q from RIN 2 in Fig. 9.
-Laboratory saturation levels exceed 600 Gy (Q) and 800 Gy (fQ) and 2\D0 values are below 400 Gy (Q) and 580 Gy (fQ; Table 1).
-Dose response curves of both Q and fQ are well fitted with a double saturating exponential as well as a single saturating exponential function.
+For D_e determination of Q and fQ, the first 0.4 s of the BSL signal was found appropriate as the initial signal, and a late background subtraction using the last 40 s was applied.
+Examples of extended dose response curves are shown for one aliquot Q from RIN2 and one aliquot fQ from RIN5 in Fig. 9.
+Laboratory saturation levels exceed 600 Gy (Q) and 800 Gy (fQ), and $2 \times D_0$ values are below 400 Gy (Q) and 580 Gy (fQ; Table 1).
+Dose response curves of both Q and fQ are well fitted with a double-saturating exponential and a single-saturating exponential function.
 The latter implies that a single type of trap is responsible for the signal (Aitken, 1998).